zoomlogo/FIR/README.md

 # FIR
 FIR Programming Language

-Yep this is a programming language made intirely in Python.

-It has assembly style syntax nothing crazy.
+It has assembly style syntax.

 # Download
 Clone it or download the zip, unpack it, make sure you have python 3.7 or above,